 a) Amend the route or change the location within reason to ensure a safe and enjoyable event

 b) When the event cannot be held safely due to particular conditions beyond our control, including Covid-19 restrictions – we will cancel the event.
 Where an event is changed to some extent under condition ‘a’ above, no refund will be applicable.
-In the event of a cancellation under condition ‘b’ above, participants will be given a refund (minus any administration and organisational costs already incurred (e.g. non refundable deposits for booking the safety crew)).
+In the event of a cancellation under condition ‘b’ above, participants will be given a refund (minus any booking and organisational costs already incurred (e.g. non refundable deposits for booking the safety crew)).

 Any other costs incurred by the participant including but not limited to travel and accommodation will not be covered by Love SwimRun Ltd. We recommend you take out insurance to cover these expenses.

 Refunds and Transfers

 No refunds are available once an entry has been received, except as outlined in our Cancellation Policy.

 If you can no longer take part in the swim you may transfer your place to another person wishing to take part in the Menai Strait Swim.
-This must be done at least 2 days prior to the event and they must be approved as suitable by Love SwimRun Ltd. after submitting evidence of their swim ability/experience.
-The decision of Love SwimRun Ltd is final and no dispute will be entered into.
+This must be done at least 2 days prior to the event and they must be approved as suitable by Love SwimRun Ltd. The decision of Love SwimRun Ltd is final and no dispute will be entered into.
 If we have not received this information 2 days before the swim date Love SwimRun Ltd. will not accept the transfer.